 Our solution automatically creates new rules related to method call replacement.
 A classical change rule in SmallLint states that invocations to Object.equals(nil) should be replaced by invocations to Object.isNil().
-Assume that this rule has been applied in source code; so for each replacement, our approach generates a delta similar to:9 deleted-call("mtd()-revX", "obj", "equals(nil)", "notStatic") added-call("mtd()-revX', "obj", "isNil()", "notStatic")
+Assume that this rule has been applied in source code; so for each replacement, our approach generates a delta similar to9:

+deleted-call("mtd()-revX", "obj", "equals(nil)", "notStatic") added-call("mtd()-revX', "obj", "isNil()", "notStatic")

 The deltas are used as a database in which we want to find instances of predefined patterns.
 For example, the previous change follows the pattern where the receiver (and id) remains the same (i.e., obj) while the method call changes (i.e., from equals(nil) to isNil()).
-We could query our database to search instances of such pattern.
-For example, a SQL-like query would be:

-select deleted-call.signature, added-call.signature from deleted-call, added-call where deleted-call.id = added-call.id and deleted-call.receiver = added-call.receiver and deleted-call.static = "notStatic" and added-call.static = "notStatic"
+8 In our previous study (Hora et al., 2013) we did not use the "static" variable because for Java we could resolve the type of the receiver while for Pharo we only took into select deleted-call.signature, added-call.signature from deleted-call, added-call where deleted-call.id = added-call.id and deleted-call.receiver = added-call.receiver anddeleted-call.static = "notStatic" andadded-call.static = "notStatic"